postlight/awesome-cms/README.md

 ### PHP

 - [Drupal](https://github.com/drupal/drupal) [[website](https://www.drupal.org)] - Drupal is a free and open-source content-management framework written in PHP and distributed under the GNU General Public License.
+- [Joomla!](https://github.com/joomla/joomla-cms) [[website](https://www.joomla.org)] - Joomla is a free and open-source content management system (CMS) for publishing web content.
+It is built on a model–view–controller web application framework that can be used independently of the CMS.
 - [WordPress](https://github.com/WordPress/WordPress) [[website](https://wordpress.org)] - WordPress is a free and open-source content management system (CMS) based on PHP and MySQL.